 After 10+ years of on-premises MDM, companies are still struggling to get a true customer 360 and something as basic as mapping Dun & Bradstreet hierarchies to ones that actually reflect how they do business.

-Ironically Gartner's report that calls for a TCO assessment of cloud vs. on-premises has thrown down the gauntlet to cloud MDM vendors.
-They are demanding that they prove that their functionality is better than those of their elder, on-premises counterparts.
+The only way to determine if there's true value is through a TCO assessment of cloud vs. on-premises.
+Concrete proof that cloud functionality is better than those of their elder, on-premises counterparts.
 After all, there is no disputing the pure physical cost savings that cloud delivers.

 Collectively the time-to-value of a cloud-based solution is what is needed to stay competitive.
 Those that stay on-premises are tempting fate.
 Cost savings aside, those who want to avoid going down the path of businesses like Kodak, Blockbuster and others need to embrace cloud for modern data management at any cost.
 It will literally save your business.